filipeborato/filipeborato/README.md

 What I know and how I work:

-- 🔭 I’m currently working on PHP, python and Golang as a Back-End
+- 🔭 I’m currently working on PHP, python and Golang as a Back-End;
-- 🌱 I’m currently learning Machine Learning for Music an Audio
+- 🌱 I’m currently learning Machine Learning for Music an Audio;
-- 👯 I’m looking to collaborate on audio projects
+- 👯 I’m looking to collaborate on audio projects;
-- 💬 Ask me about music and audio processing
+- 💬 Ask me about music and audio processing;

 <h2 align="center"> :rocket: &nbsp;My Skills </h2>
 <h3 align="center">